This research cluster employs an interdisciplinary approach to analyse the dynamically expanding role of civil society in contemporary Asia.

 Civil society is one of the most dynamically expanding sectors in contemporary Asian society, from anti-nuclear protests in post-Fukushima Japan to NGOs' responses to disasters in Southeast Asia.
 Originally a product of Western thinking, civil society represents a particular set of relationships between the state and society or individual.
 It constitutes a key part of the public sphere and includes non-state institutions and associations that are critical to sustaining modern democratic participation.
 Each culture, however, moulds its own version of civil society, reflecting distinctive values and traditions.

 This research cluster addresses the growing interest in capturing the dynamic nature of civil society in Asia.
 This is done through a pluralistic and interdisciplinary research approach.
-Research projects in this cluster focus on five issues:

 Image: Basile Morin.
 Six children standing in the Mekong river, some with lotus flower buds in their hands, bathing with buffalos at sunset in front of a boat.
 Creative Commons Attribution-Share Alike 4.0 International